🔤 What is a token?

 Hidden costs to watch out for

-- Conversation history: grows with each exchange
+- Conversation history: grows with every exchange

 - Retries: if your app automatically retries, you pay double